MicrosoftDocs/dynamics365smb-docs/business-central/ui-how-add-link-to-record.md

     - To link to a file on your computer or network, enter the full path and file name, such as **C:\My Documents\invoice1.doc**.
     - To link to website, enter the Internet address (URL), such as **www.microsoft.com**.
     - To link to a program, enter a specific string to open the program.
-For example, to open OneNote with a specific page, enter **onenote:///C:\My Documents/test.one**.
-Or, to open Outlook with a new empty email to a specific alias, enter **mailto:testalias**.
+For example, to open Outlook with a new empty email to a specific alias, enter **mailto:testalias**.

 5. In the **Description** field, enter any information about the link.
 6. Choose the **OK** button.

 The link is now attached to the item card.